sanchitmalhotra126/cdo-size-test/pegasus/sites.v3/code.org/public/applab/docs/getDirection.md

 [short_description]

 Returns (gets) the current direction that the turtle is facing.
+0 degrees is pointing up

 [/short_description]